Teaching Little Words

 These cards can also be used to teach letters to preschoolers who are still learning the alphabet.
 The words presented here include words for letters A-Z, starting with each letter of the alphabet.
 Of course, little words that start with Q for kids still learning the alphabet are hard to come by, so the only exceptions are letters Q and X ("quilt" and "x-ray").

-Downloads are available in both PDF and JPEG image formats.
+Downloads are available in JPEG image formats.
 The first page includes letters A-P. The second includes letters Q-Z.

 Flash Cards (JPEG) - Page 1